About

 After exploring meditation with a bit of yoga since the 1990s, in 2007 Diana became a serious student of yoga to help support herself through an injury, grief, and manage the stresses of her job.
 Yoga has helped to build Diana’s confidence, gain strength in body and mind, enhance resilience, and provide a place to let go.
 She uses these experiences along with the practices she has learned through her teachers and continued learning to empower her students in enhancing their own well being.

 Diana has been enjoying teaching yoga to a wide range of students of varying degrees of yoga experience and age since November 2015 as a qualified teacher and yoga therapist since 2019 completing both her trainings at Yogacampus.
-Diana is now registered with the UK Complimentary and Natural Health Care Council (CNHC) as a Yoga Therapist.
+Diana is registered with the UK Complimentary and Natural Health Care Council (CNHC) as a Yoga Therapist.
 She has also complete her Mindfulness Based Stress Reduction (MBSR) Teacher Training through Mindfulness UK.
-Diana currently supervises trainee yoga therapists, oversees the yoga therapy clinic, and teaches modules on the True Yoga/Yogacampus Yoga Therapy Diploma course.
-She is also one of the original Founding Members of the Yoga Therapy Association in the UK.
-Diana has a gentle, non-dogmatic approach to meeting people where they are and working alongside them to enrich their physical and mental well-being.
+Diana currently supervises qualified and trainee yoga therapists.
+She is one of the original Founding Members of the Yoga Therapy Association in the UK volunteering as the Membership Officer.

 Loving ourselves through the process of owning our story is the bravest thing we will ever do.